Kishore4kiki/MyJavaPractice/README.md

 # MyJavaPractice
 My Java Practice Programs.
-These are all the programs I used to learn while I am a beginner.
+These are all the programs I used to learn while I am a beginner from total Scratch.
-From total Scratch.